 Grab Our FREE Guide To Fixing Your Hormones By Clicking Here!

 Zinc has also been shown to help with colds, which is how most people initially become aware of its physiologic importance (5).
 Taken within 24 hours of initial symptoms, it can help to reduce the duration of the common cold.
-Regarding dosage, around 75mg daily has been shown to work best.
+Regarding dosage, around 75mg daily has been shown to work best. [tweet_quote] Zinc can help reduce the duration of the common cold.
+Try to take some within 24 hours of initial symptoms![/tweet_quote]

 About 25% of the world’s population does not eat enough zinc on a daily basis (6).
 Logically, it should then be obvious that increasing intake of zinc-rich foods is the best preventive measure to avoid a deficiency.
 Other proposed (though less individually feasible) methods include increasing amounts of zinc in the soil, as well as in crops.